chartley/kindauseful/README.md

 * download a copy of the files in this repo
 * [load the extension in chrome](https://developer.chrome.com/extensions/getstarted#unpacked)
 * visit a time-wasting site, eg 9gag.com

+At present it will show incomplete tasks from your Personal Projects workspace in Asana.
+If you just want to see how it works, sign out of Asana and it will show some example tasks.